sous-chefs/maven/README.md

 Install and configure Apache Maven from the binaries provided by the Maven project.

-Provides the `maven` LWRP for pulling a maven artifact from a maven repository and placing it in an arbitrary location.
+Provides the `maven` resource for pulling a maven artifact from a maven repository and placing it in an arbitrary location.

 Note: This cookbook does not handle the installation of Java but does require it to be installed.
 This can be done either using the [Java cookbook](https://supermarket.chef.io/cookbooks/java) or your own cookbook.
 Check the [Maven website](https://maven.apache.org/docs/history.html) for more information about explicit Java requirements.